InceptionHuman: Controllable Prompt-to-NeRF for Photorealistic 3D Human Generation: Implementation details: hyper-parameters

 {\bf Classifier-free guidance scale (CFG scale)}\quad controls the similarity between the input prompts and generated image of diffusion models.
-In the 2D Latent Diffusion Models, i.e., $\bG_1$ and $\bG_2$, this parameter is set at $4.5$, while our empirical experience suggests that the final results are not sensitive to this parameter.
-During the progressive refinement, the adopted Refinement Latent Diffusion Model $\bG_3$ has a decreasing CFG scale from $4.5$ to $3.5$.
+In the preprocessing stage, i.e., $\bG_1$ and $\bG_2$, this parameter is set at $4.5$, while our empirical experience suggests that the final results are not sensitive to this parameter.
+In IPAR, $\bG_3$ has a decreasing CFG scale from $4.5$ to $3.5$.
+In PAR, this parameter is set $3.5$.

-{\bf Progressive refinement.}\quad For each example, we generate 200 synthetic views along a round path centered at the mesh object and use 20 iterations to refine the coarse NeRF.
-Specifically, 10 novel views are refined in each iteration.
-Over the progressive refinement iterations, the number of finetuning epochs are increasing from 1500 to 2500.

-{\bf Temporal alignment.}\quad The keyframe parameter $b$ is set 5 in this paper, which implies that one fifth of the views are re-synthesized by the temporal texture synthesizer.